-The ceiling fan industry is going through a similar transformation.
-We haven’t changed our minds about the fan, which is the second most frequently used item in our home or office.
+The ceiling fan industry is going through a similar transformation as in the case of the migration of LED bulbs from normal CFLs or incandescent bulbs.
+We haven’t changed our minds about the fan, which may be the second most frequently used item in our home or office after the lamps.

 A ceiling fan is used for at least 8 hours per day in a typical home or workplace.
 Each day, the ceiling fan consumes at least 0.64 kWh of energy and requires 80 to 85 watts of power.

 Surprisingly, the power supply authority regulates the fan in certain families!
 This is due to, the fan, which is still running all day and night and will only sleep when the electricity goes off.
 Fans account for a sizable portion of a household’s energy bill.

 Is there a way to resolve this?
 Yes, by using the BLDC fans.

 A new technology known as BLDC motor has emerged in recent years to make fans use less energy while maintaining a high level of air delivery.
 We’re attempting to explain the emergence and necessity of BLDC fans in India here.